skyscrapers/terraform-bluegreen/README.md

 * `iam_policy_id`: (String) Created IAM policy ID

 ## Blue-green deployments

+The `bluegreen.py` script performs a bluegreen deployment of the selected terraform stack.
+It only works with Python 2.7.
 The blue-green deployment script expects certain inputs and outputs in the Terraform project you want to deploy in a blue-green fashion.

 ### Required outputs:
 ```
 output "blue_asg_id" {